felipetovarhenao/bell-tutorials/public/markdown/05_lists.md

 ## Why Use _lllls_?

-1. **Simple Syntax**: Easily represent sequences or nested structures.
-2. **Hierarchical Organization**: Perfect for handling multi-level musical data.
+1. **Hierarchical Organization**: Perfect for handling multi-level (i.e., hierarchical) data.
-3. **Flexibility**: Perform operations on individual elements, entire lists, or nested structures — i.e., _one-to-one_, _one-to-many_, _many-to-many_.
+2. **Flexibility**: Perform operations on individual elements, entire lists, or nested structures — i.e., _one-to-one_, _one-to-many_, _many-to-many_.
+More on this in later tutorials.

 ---